BatistaLabCode/DynamicalConstraints/README.md

 > **Note**:
 > - We provide a slightly modified version of DataHigh within the code pack, including all its external dependencies.
 Please keep in mind if you already have DataHigh installed on your computer.
-> - The `dataHigh` function `orthogonalize` relies on MATLAB's `svd` function, which may produce slight visual discrepancies in Figure 3 panels or SepMax projections, depending on MATLAB version and machine.
+> - The `dataHigh` function `orthogonalize` relies on MATLAB's `svd` function, which may produce slight visual discrepancies in Figure 3 panels or SepMax projections depending on MATLAB version and machine.
 See MATLAB’s [SVD documentation](https://www.mathworks.com/help/releases/R2024b/matlab/ref/double.svd.html?overload=svd+false#bu2_0hq-3) for details.
 > - This `svd` function variability will not cause any issue with identifying the Separation Maximizing projection from scratch or new data.
-It simply means that the orthogonal vector may have sign flips that change matrix **M** weights, but not the relationship of the trajectories plotted together.
+It simply means that the orthogonal vector may have sign flips that change matrix *M* weights, but not the relationship of the trajectories plotted together.

 ---

-## **Installation**
+## Installation
 Clone the repository:
 ```bash
 git clone https://github.com/BatistaLabCode/DynamicalConstraints